"I Have My Logo, Now What?"

 So you've got your branding package.
 Congratulations!!
-This is the first step to visually start building your brand.
+This is the first step to visually, start building your brand.
 You should have a Google Drive link to a folder with the following folders, .ai, .png, and .jpg.
 These file types will all come in handy in different ways.

 I'm not tech savvy, what are all these file types?

-The .ai stands for Illustrator and these files are what you'll need to send to a print company if you want to have merchandise made.
+The .ai stands for Illustrator.
+These files are what you'll need to send to a print company if you want to have merchandise made.
 These files can also be used if you want your logo on a billboard or even on a car wrap.
 Illustrator files are for large scale projects because the designs are vectorized files!
 What does this mean?
 Well, Adobe explains it best, "Vector files are images that are built by mathematical formulas that establish points on a grid.
 Raster files are composed of the colored blocks commonly referred to as pixels.
 Because they can infinitely adjust in size without losing resolution, vector files are more versatile for certain types of tasks than raster files."
 Here's a photo to give you a better idea.

-If you wanted to take it a step further, you could even post one photo of your logo and share, "Here's a sneak peek into some new branding we'll be announcing soon!
+If you want to take it a step further, you could even post one photo of your logo and share, "Here's a sneak peek into some new branding we'll be announcing soon!
 Can you guess what other colors will be included?"
 Something that gets them thinking and something that allows them to share what they think.

-3 Ways To Use Your Brand Pattern
+3 Ways To Use a Brand Pattern

 First of all, a brand pattern is something most business owners generally look over when they're getting their branding established.
 You'll notice though, that big businesses and new businesses that are gaining traction and growing quickly use their brand pattern to add interest and stand out even more from the competition.
 Here are some ideas of how to use your brand pattern.